RightsandWrongsgit/ARMTEC/cicd/platformshdrupal.md

 <img src="../cicd/captures/platformsignup3.png"  width="250">

 They will tell you that your 'Free trial' is starting.
 And basically you have 30 days to work with the Platform.sh host to see how you like it.
-Your project is being saved and assuming you are happy, you put in your billing details at the end of the trial to keep it running.
-WARNING:  DON'T LET A PROJECT YOU WANT TO SAVE HIT THAT 30 DAY PERIOD WITHOUT CONVERTING IT TO PAID OUR YOU MAY NOT BE ABLE TO GET IT BACK.
+Your project is being saved and assuming you are happy, you put in your billing details at the end of the trial to keep it running. <font color="red">WARNING:  DON'T LET A PROJECT YOU WANT TO SAVE HIT THAT 30 DAY PERIOD WITHOUT CONVERTING IT TO PAID OUR YOU MAY NOT BE ABLE TO GET IT BACK.</font>

 <img src="../cicd/captures/platformsignup4.png"  width="200">